 I made my way up the steps and found my seat.
 I’d thought about booking a sleeper cabin – what Amtrak calls a ‘Roomette’ – but decided that for one night I could rough it in coach class.
 One thing that wasn’t explicitly clear to me until after I boarded was that it’s good practice to wedge your seating assignment card into the overhead above your seat.
 This is so that people don’t mistakenly think your seat is fair game for sleeping if you go AWOL.

 I didn’t have room for many creature comforts with me on this trip.
-I’d seen people take full size pillows from home with them, but my bag was already pretty full.
-For those unprepared, Amtrak do offer passenger comfort kits for sale, both at the station and on the train.
-They include a blanket, inflatable pillow, ear plugs and a sleep mask, for a mere $10.
+I’d seen people take full-size pillows from home with them, but my bag was already pretty full.
+For those unprepared, Amtrak does offer passenger comfort kits for sale, both at the station and on the train.
+They include a blanket, inflatable pillow, earplugs, and a sleep mask, for a mere $10.
 In the end, I used my trusty Aeros Traveller Pillow, which had served me well on similar journeys.
 I puffed it up, used my jacket as a blanket and tried to get some sleep.

 Breakfast time!
 I headed to the Observation Car, which is roughly in the middle of the train.
 The Observation Car is the social hub of the Coast Starlight.
 It’s the place where people gather to look out of the giant windows, talk, eat, and make new friends.
 It’s also where you need to be to get to the train cafe, which is on the lower deck of the car.